apalache-mc/apalache/docs/src/adr/018adr-inlining.md

 1. Perform non-nullary inlining and pass-by-name inlining
     - Pros:
         - Enables further optimizations
-        - Using non-nullary inlining has all of the benefits of standard inlining, while additionally being able to avoid repetition (e.g. inlining `A` in `A + A`)
+        - Using non-nullary inlining has all of the benefits of standard inlining, while additionally being able to avoid repetition (e.g. not inlining `A` in `A + A`)
         - Pass-by-name inlining allows us to keep rewriting rules local
     - Cons: Implementation is more complex